A guide to the courts

 The British legal system has been around for a long time and is widely respected around the world.
 But it's also complicated – particularly for anyone who's never come into contact with it before.
 You can find out more directly from the agencies involved.

 Some basic information to get you started

-People convicted by the Crown Court can appeal to the Court of Appeal against their conviction and the sentence.
-People convicted by a magistrates' court can appeal to the Crown Court.
-Permission to appeal to the House of Lords can be applied for if the initial appeals are rejected.
+People convicted by the Crown Court can appeal to the Court of Appeal (Criminal Division) against their conviction and or the sentence.
+Permission to appeal to the Supreme Court can be applied for if the initial appeals are rejected.